srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

 Introduction
 ************
-srsLTE is a full end-to-end LTE solution including a core network and an eNodeB.
-Most people in the srsLTE community run the software on high performance computers, however the eNodeB can also be run on the low power Raspberry Pi 4 with a variety of SDRs.
+srsRAN is a 5G RAN and end-to-end LTE software solution.
+The 4G LTE systems includes a core network and an eNodeB.
+Most people in the srsRAN community run the software on high performance computers, however the eNodeB can also be run on the low power Raspberry Pi 4 with a variety of SDRs.

 The concept of an ultra low cost, low power and open source SDR LTE femtocell has a lot of people excited!